BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 Locations can be deleted but note that deleting a location will drop all weather points saved in the database for that location.

-There is a settings option to let the user
-* Toggle the app from asking to display saved weather on start.
-Option "Display Saved Weather"
-* Suppress or show the header.
-Option "Suppress Header"
-* Prevent the recurring update from starting.
-Option "Recurring Update"
-    * Note: Setting Recurring Update from false to true requires reboot
-* Display short or long menu by default.
-Option "Extended Menu"

 Locations outside the US can be selected just follow the directions in the app.<br/>
 Note: You may have to experiment a bit to get the correct location.
 Sometimes city names are not found.
 For example, for some reason, the API wouldn't find Parker CO so I used Centennial CO -- a town or two north.